gauthamr58/Linux-Foundations-to-Mastery/Introduction to Linux/README.md

  1. **Process Management**

-      * The kernel is responsible for creating, executing, and terminating processes (running programs).
+      *  Creates, Schedules, and terminates processes.

-      * Scheduling: Since a CPU can only do a few things at once, the kernel uses a     scheduler to decide which process gets to use the CPU and for how long.
+      * Decides which process runs on the CPU and for how long.

-      * Inter-Process Communication (IPC): it provides the "pipes" and signals that allow different programs to talk to each other.
+      * Handles inter-process communication .

  2. **Memory Management**

       * Allocates and deallocates RAM to processes.
       * Keeps processes isolated so they don’t overwrite each other’s memory.
-      * Manages paging, swapping (moving memory to disk if run out of RAM), and the page cache
+      * Manages paging, swapping (moving memory to disk), and the page cache

  3. **Device Management**